-3.1.3 Products of Jonview Canada Inc.
+4.1.4 Products of Jonview Canada Inc.

-Transat also holds 80.1% of the incoming tour operator Jonview Canada Inc. ("Jonview Canada") in Canada, together with the other shareholder, the Fonds de Solidarité FTQ.
-The latter, which is also a shareholder of the Corporation, has required that the Corporation purchase the shares it holds in Jonview Canada at a price equal to their fair market value.
-The price will be paid in cash.
-The fair market value of the shares will correspond to the book value of the non-controlling interest.
-As at October 31, 2016, the Fonds de Solidarité FTQ and Transat have agreed on the buyback of the Fonds de Solidarité FTQ interest in Jonview in a transaction that should be completed prior to calendar year-end.
+After the 19.9% interest of the other shareholder (the Fonds de Solidarité FTQ) was bought back in December 2016, Transat wholly owned the incoming tour operator Jonview Canada Inc. ("Jonview Canada").
+The Fonds de Solidarité FTQ, which was also a shareholder of the Corporation, required that the Corporation redeem the shares it holds in Jonview Canada at a price equal to their fair market value.
+That amount was paid in cash.
+The fair market value of the shares corresponded to the book value of the non-controlling interest.
+However, on October 27, 2017, Transat announced the sale of this tour operator.
+For more information on this subject, please see section 4.1.6 of this Annual Information Form entitled "Realignment of Hotel Activities".